Photon region boundary for stationary axisymmetric black holes: Implementation in different gravity theories

-Using this inequality, 3D illustrations of the photon region, the black hole horizon, and the ergoregion are plotted in Fig.\ref{Kerr illustration} for the two sets of black hole parameters $\{m,a\}=(4,2)$ and $(4,3.5)$.
+Using this inequality, 3D illustrations of the photon region along with the black hole horizon, and the ergoregion are plotted in Fig. \ref{Kerr illustration} for the two sets of black hole parameters $\{m, a\}=(4,2)$ and $(4,3.5)$.

 Now, using the Eqs. (\ref{inner boundary equation}) and (\ref{outer boundary equation}), the curves $r_i(\theta)$ and $r_o(\theta)$ corresponding to the inner and outer boundaries are plotted along with the stationary limit surface at $r_g(\theta)$ in Fig. \ref{consistency of Kerr boundaries}.
-For comparison, the boundary curves $r_c(\theta)$ determined through the conventional way are also included in the same figure.
+For comparison, the boundary curves $r_c(\theta)$ determined through the conventional method are also included in the same figure.
 The curves $r_c(\theta)$ satisfy

-The overlapping of curves $r_i(\theta)$ and $r_o(\theta)$ with the curves $r_c(\theta)$ validates our technique.
+The overlapping of curves $r_i(\theta)$ and $r_o(\theta)$ with the curves $r_c(\theta)$ validates our technique in Kerr black hole spacetime.
 Further, the extrema of these curves lie in the equatorial plane, thus implying the existence of co-rotating and counter-rotating equatorial light rings \cite{VolkerNotes}.

-The intersection of the inner boundary and the stationary limit surface is found by solving Eq.(\ref{Intersection}) for the intersection points $\{r_g(\theta_{in}),\theta_{in}\}$.
+The intersection of the inner boundary with the stationary limit surface is found by solving Eq.(\ref{Intersection}) for the intersection points $\{r_g(\theta_{in}),\theta_{in}\}$.
 For a fixed value of mass parameter $m$, the intersection points differ over the range of the spin parameter $a\leq m$.
 The intersection points $\theta_{in}$ are plotted over the range $a\leq m$ of the spin parameters in figure \ref{variation with spin in Kerr} below for $m=\{1,1.5,2\}$.

 From the figure, one can note that corresponding to each mass parameter $m$, there exists a critical spin value, say $a_c$, beyond which the inner boundary of the photon region doesn't intersect the stationary limit surface.
 Consequently, for a Kerr black hole of spin $a<a_c$, the inner boundary of the photon region lies completely outside the ergoregion.
-For $a>a_c$, there exists two intersection points $\theta_{in}$ for each spin $a$ whereas at $a=a_c$, only one intersection point $\theta_{in}$ occurs at the equatorial plane with $\theta=\pi/2$.
+For $a>a_c$, there exist two intersection points $\theta_{in}$ for each spin $a$, whereas at $a=a_c$, only one intersection point $\theta_{in}$ occurs at the equatorial plane $\theta=\pi/2$.
 The critical spin $a_c$ can be expressed as a function of mass $m$ of the black hole and is given by \cite{PR of KN-NUT BH},